* Investors book profits after two-week price surge

-The oil derivatives market shows most activity in the past week has centred around options to buy, known as "call options", which give the holder the possiblity to purchase oil at a given price by a certain date.
+The oil derivatives market shows most activity in the past week has centered around options to buy, known as "call options," which give the holder the possibility to purchase oil at a given price by a certain date.

 Call options to buy oil at $80 a barrel by the end of next month have changed hands more often in the past week than options at any other price level.

-The U.S. Energy Information Administration said on Wednesday that U.S. crude inventories <C-STK-T-EIA> fell by 2.6 million barrels to 428.31 million barrels in the week ending March 16.
+The U.S. Energy Information Administration said on Wednesday that U.S. crude inventories <C-STK-T-EIA> fell 2.6 million barrels last week, compared with analysts' expectations for an increase of 2.6 million barrels.

-But the confident mood in the oil market has been tempered by U.S. crude production <C-OUT-T-EIA>, which climbed to a record 10.4 million bpd last week, putting U.S. output ahead of Saudi Arabia and closing in on Russia's 11 million bpd.
+But the confident mood in the oil market has been tempered by U.S. crude production <C-OUT-T-EIA>, which climbed to a record 10.4 million barrels per day last week, putting U.S. output ahead of Saudi Arabia and closing in on Russia's 11 million bpd.

-U.S. production rises have been countered by the deal to cut output by the Organization of the Petroleum Exporting Countries, Russia and their allies.
+U.S. production growth has partly been countered by the deal to cut output by the Organization of the Petroleum Exporting Countries, Russia and their allies.
 The agreement has run since the start of 2017 and is due to expire at the end of 2018.

-(Additional reporting by Amanda Cooper in LONDON and Henning Gloystein in SINGAPORE Editing by Edmund Blair and David Goodman)
+(Additional reporting by Amanda Cooper in London and Henning Gloystein in Singapore Editing by Marguerita Choy)